thomis/eventhub-processor2/README.md

   database['name']['subname']   # => "value"
 ```

 Version 1.17 and newer allows you to load and merge more configuration files programmatically.
-All additional files are hash deep merged into one configration.
+All additional files are hash deep merged into one configuration.
 Exceptions while loading of files will be catched and shown as warnings.
 ```ruby
   # specific a file with full path and name
   EventHub::Configuration.load_more!(pattern: "config/another_config.json")